Index Coverage Report

-The Index coverage represents Google's crawling report about the website's status.
+The Index Coverage represents Google's crawling report about a website's status.
 The pages can be:

 - valid and shown in search results

 - excluded from search engines (most of the time intentionally)

 - with a warning status when they are shown in search engines, but there are issues to fix

 - with an error - when the pages are not shown in results because of an error on the page

 Google offers the Index Coverage report, and it shows the indexing state of all URLs of the website that Google (and its crawlers) has visited, or tried to visit and cluster them based on their status.

 How to see the Index Coverage Status Report